laravel/docs/homestead.md

         - map: homestead.test
           to: /home/vagrant/project1/public

-If you change the `sites` property after provisioning the Homestead box, you should execute the `vagrant reload --provision` command in your terminal to update the Nginx configuration on the virtual machine.
+If you change the `sites` property after provisioning the Homestead virtual machine, you should execute the `vagrant reload --provision` command in your terminal to update the Nginx configuration on the virtual machine.

 > {note} Homestead scripts are built to be as idempotent as possible.
 However, if you are experiencing issues while provisioning you should destroy and rebuild the machine by executing the `vagrant destroy && vagrant up` command.